MicrosoftCloudEssentials-LearningHub/Demystifying-Cloud-Evolution/README.md

 > [!IMPORTANT]
 > This community demo is for learning only and uses public documentation.
 It blends history, theory, and local-first labs (no cloud sign-in required).
 For production guidance, cost/security/compliance, and Azure-specific deployment patterns, contact Microsoft directly: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)

+> [!NOTE]
+> The `dates and events referenced here are estimates and are included for illustrative purposes only`. `This is not official guidance`.
+There are many more important events and details not covered, use this as a starting point, not a definitive source.

 <details>
 <summary><b>List of References</b> (Click to expand)</summary>